What is a Mortgage-Backed Security (MBS)?

 2. Collateralized Mortgage Obligation (CMO)

 The tranches are also given separate credit ratings.
-The least risky tranches offer the lowest interest rates while the riskier tranches come with the highest interest rates and thus are generally more preferred by investors.
+The least risky tranches offer the lowest interest rates while the riskier tranches come with higher interest rates and, thus, are generally more preferred by investors.

 How a Mortgage-Backed Security Works

 When you want to buy a home, you approach a bank to give you a mortgage.
 If the bank confirms that you are creditworthy, it will deposit the money into your account.
 You will then be required to make periodic payments to the bank according to your mortgage agreement.
-The bank may then choose to accumulate the principal and interest repayments or to sell the mortgage to another financial institution.
+The bank may choose to collect the principal and interest payments, or it may opt to sell the mortgage to another financial institution.

 If the bank decides to sell the mortgage to another bank, government institution, or private entity, it will use the proceeds from the sale to make new loans.
-The institution that buys the loan then pools the mortgage with other mortgages with similar characteristics such as interest rates and maturities.
+The institution that buys the mortgage loan pools the mortgage with other mortgages having similar characteristics, such as interest rates and maturities.

-It then sells these mortgage-backed securities in the open market to interested investors.
-The institution selling the MBS then uses the funds from the sale to buy more securities and float more MBS in the open market.
+It then sells these mortgage-backed securities to interested investors.
+It uses the funds from the sale to buy more securities and float more MBS in the open market.

 The Role of Government in MBS

-As a response to the effects of the Great Depression of the 1930s, the government established the Federal Housing Administration (FHA) to help in the rehabilitation and construction of residential houses.
+As a response to the Great Depression of the 1930s, the government established the Federal Housing Administration (FHA) to help in the rehabilitation and construction of residential houses.
 The agency assisted in developing and standardizing the fixed-rate mortgage and popularizing its usage.

 In 1970, the government created another agency, Freddie Mac to perform similar functions to those performed by Fannie Mae.

-Freddie Mac and Fannie Mae both buy large portions of mortgages to sell to investors.
-They also guarantee timely payments of principal and interest on the mortgage-backed securities that they sell to investors.
-Even if the borrowers of MBS fail to make timely payments, both institutions still make payments to their investors.
+Freddie Mac and Fannie Mae both buy large numbers of mortgages to sell to investors.
+They also guarantee timely payments of principal and interest on these mortgage-backed securities.
+Even if the original borrowers fail to make timely payments, both institutions still make payments to their investors.

-The government, however, does not guarantee Freddie Mac and Fannie Mae, and if they default, the government is not obligated to come to their rescue.
+The government, however, does not guarantee Freddie Mac and Fannie Mae.
+If they default, the government is not obligated to come to their rescue.
 However, the federal government does provide a guarantee to Ginnie Mae.
-Unlike the other two agencies, Ginnie Mae does not purchase MBS and thus comes with the lowest risk among the three agencies.
+Unlike the other two agencies, Ginnie Mae does not purchase MBS.
+Thus, it comes with the lowest risk among the three agencies.

 The Role of MBS in the 2008 Financial Crisis